To trademark or Not to trademark your Name!23-05-10

-6) In the event that the family name is spread in another country, the applicant must present the registration certificate in that country.
+6) If the family name is spread in another country, the applicant must present the registration certificate in that country.

-7) The above also applies to changing ownership of a trademark in the event that it contains a family name.
+7) The above also applies to changing ownership of a trademark if it contains a family name.

 We are all proud of our names and family names, but let us think twice when we want to register our marks especially our family names!

-If you have any question, please feel free to reach out to us!
+If you have any questions, please feel free to reach out to us!

 You can also check the original law explanation on SAIP: https://www.saip.gov.sa/news/1258